nicolasochem/tzip/drafts/current/draft-consensus-key.md

 It also allows establishment of baking operations in an environment where access is not ultimately guaranteed: for example, a cloud platform providing hosted Key Management Systems where the private key is generated within the system and can never be downloaded by the baker.
 The baker can designate such KMS key as consensus key.
 Shall they lose access to the cloud platform for any reason, they can simply rotate to a new key.

 Moreover, this proposal allows the baker to sign their consensus operations using new signature schemes as they get introduced in Tezos.
 They may elect to do so for performance or security reasons.
-The ultimate authority still rests on the parent key which can not be rotated.
-The security of the signature scheme of the parent key may decrease over time, however the fact that this key is used less often than the consensus key helps to mitigate this.

-As a private baker, it is possible to put 90% of the funds in cold storage, in an account that delegates to the baker.
-This is however an imperfect substitute to this proposal, given that it still leaves 10% of the funds in the baker's account.
-It is also not doable for a public baker who may have 100% of their balance frozen.

 ### `drain`